A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 2. Legal Agreements

 The legal agreements set the minimum requirements to be applied throughout the entire Peppol eDelivery Network.
-OpenPeppol and Peppol Authorities have recently endorsed new agreements which come into effect from 1 July 2022.
-For internationally accredited Peppol service providers to adhere to the requirements of the Australian Peppol Authority the requirements will change depending on the below dates.
+OpenPeppol and Peppol Authorities have endorsed the Peppol Service Provider agreement which come into effect from 1 July 2022 and replaces the prior agreements.

-All legal agreements are publicly available at [A-NZ Accreditation documents](https://github.com/A-NZ-PEPPOL/A-NZ-accreditation-documents/tree/master/Australian%20Peppol%20Authority).

-### Accreditation prior to July 1, 2022

-For internationally accredited Peppol service providers who are looking to become accredited or meet the Australian Peppol Authority Specific requirements prior to this date they will need to:

-- Provide a copy of the signed Transport Infrastructure agreement, Peppol AP and SMP provider agreements.
-- Sign the Australian Annex 5.

-### Accreditation post July 1, 2022

-For Peppol service providers who are looking to become accredited post this date they will need to provide a copy of the signed Peppol Service Provider agreement.
+For internationally accredited Peppol service providers we will provide a countersigned copy of the Peppol Service provider agreement.

 ## 3. Due diligence